KaiyangZhou/deep-person-reid/README.rst

 A unified interface
 -----------------------
-In "deep-person-reid/scripts/", we provide a unified interface including a default parser file ``default_parser.py`` and the main script ``main.py``.
-For example, to train an image reid model on Market1501 using softmax, you can do
+In "deep-person-reid/scripts/", we provide a unified interface to train and test a model.

+For instance, to train an image reid model on Market1501 using softmax, you can do

 .. code-block:: bash

+    # suppose you are in deep-person-reid/
-    python main.py \
+    python scripts/main.py \
-    --root path/to/reid-data \
+    --root PATH_TO_DATA \
     --app image \
     --loss softmax \
     --label-smooth \